franciscosargo/python-AcqBIT/README.md

 This projects provides a simple and yet efficient solution: by using python's multiprocessing module to handle multiple long-term concurent acquisitions, this prototypical application allows for the user to easily setup a multimodal continuos bio-signal monitorization, run it in several background processes and promptly share the produced data via cloud synchronization.

 # Configuration
 The acquisition is governed by the use of a configuration file in .json format.
-The strucuture presents two main fields: `"device"`, holding the metadata for the specifications of the device during acquisition, and `"user"`, for insertion of a suitable username under which to group the acquisition files.
+The strucuture presents two main fields: `"device"`, holding the metadata for the specifications of device acquisition, and `"user"`, holding a suitable username under which to group the acquisition files.

 ## Settings in `config.json`
 - `"device"`: MAC address or Virtual COM port (VCP) of your BITalino device